Affiliate links on Android Authority may earn us a commission. Learn more.

 Problems with the Pixel 2 XL and how to fix them

-The Pixel 2 XL is meant to be a wonderful showcase of everything Google has to offer.
+The Pixel 2 XL is meant to showcase everything Google has to offer.
 The performance is fantastic, the camera is excellent, and the software is what Google wants Android to be.
 Unfortunately, hardware issues have dominated the conversation instead.
-From the display to the speakers, users have come across a variety of problems that shouldn’t be plaguing an expensive flagship.
+From the display to the speakers, users have come across more than one Pixel 2 XL problem that shouldn’t be plaguing an expensive flagship.

-No device is without its issues of course, and this smartphone is definitely not an exception.
-We’ve rounded up some of the common problems faced by Pixel 2 XL owners, as well as potential solutions on how to fix them!
+No device is without its issues of course, and this smartphone is definitely no exception.
+We’ve rounded up some of the common problems faced by Pixel 2 XL owners, as well as potential solutions to get your device back on its feet!